 Tacrolimus: When NSAIDs are given with tacrolimus, risk of nephrotoxicity increases.
 Thus, when mefenamic acid and ciclosporin are used concomitantly, renal function should be monitored.

 Zidovudine: There is increased risk of haematological toxicity when NSAIDs are given with zidovudine.
-There is evidence of an increased risk of haemarthroses and haematoma in HIV(+) haemaophiliacs receiving concurrent treatment with zidovudine and ibuprofen.
+There is evidence of an increased risk of haemarthroses and haematoma in human immunodeficiency virus positive [HIV(+)] haemophiliacs receiving concurrent treatment with zidovudine and ibuprofen.